 3. If the test case was already recorded twice, then StresStimulus will automatically find a matching test case and matching session.
 The matching test case will be selected in the Test Case drop-down as

 <Current Test Case> - Compare (b).
 The corresponding session (c) will also be selected.
 While test cases recorded twice are similar, they are not identical.
 Therefore the session number will not necessarily match, but the session content will.
-If the session is not selected, select it manually using the information provided in the grid columns.
-The columns are as follows:
+If the session is not selected, select it manually.
+Then click OK (d).

 - the dynamic value should be correlated